adamwalzer/vscode-scss-lint/README.md

 ## Release Notes

+### 0.0.4

+Adding the icon and package.json update.

+### 0.0.3

+This release uses a regex to map the error message to the output.

+### 0.0.2

+This release fixes an issue with a potential race condition while updating the status bar.

 ### 0.0.1

 This is the initial release of this extension.

-### 0.0.2

-This release fixes an issue with a potential race condition while updating the status bar.

-### 0.0.3

-This release uses a regex to map the error message to the output.

 -----------------------------------------------------------------------------------------------------------